crossmodel/crossmodel-core/README.md

 - Click on the latest release under the 'Releases' topic on the right.
 - On the release page, in the 'Assets' section find the installer you need and click on it to download it (you might need to login to see the files).
-   - For **Windows** choose the 'Windows-X64-installer'.
+   - For **Windows** download the 'Windows-X64-installer'.
+      - Run the CrossModel-Core-X64-<version>.exe file and follow the installation wizard.
    - For **MacOS**:
-      - For Intel based choose 'macOS-X64-dmg-installer'.
+      - For Intel based download the 'macOS-X64-dmg-installer'.
-      - For ARM based (M1, M2, etc.) choose 'macOS-AR64-dmg-installer'.
+      - For ARM based (M1, M2, etc.) download the 'macOS-ARM64-dmg-installer'.
+         > The MacOS application is not properly signed yet, which results in a error message when starting
+         > CrossModel after installation.
+To resolve the error you need to disable the quarantine for CrossModel.
+         > To achieve this execute the following command in the terminal after installation:<br />
+         > `xattr -r -d com.apple.quarantine /Applications/CrossModel-Core.app`
    - For **Linux**:
-      - For Debian based distributions (Ubuntu, Debian, etc.) choose 'Linux-X64-deb-installer'.
+      - For Debian based distributions (Ubuntu, Debian, etc.) download the 'Linux-X64-deb-installer'.
-      - For other distributions choose 'Linux-X64-AppImage-installer'.

-> The MacOS application is not properly signed yet, which results in a error message when starting CrossModel after installation.
-To resolve the error you need to disable the quarantine for CrossModel.
-To achieve this execute the following command in the terminal after installation:
->
-> `xattr -r -d com.apple.quarantine /Applications/crossmodel-core-app.app`
->
-> After executing this command CrossModel should start without errors.
+         - After downloading run the .deb file and follow the installation wizard.
+      - You can also run CrossModel in an isolated AppImage environment, which can also work on non-Debian distributions.
+To do so, download the the 'Linux-X64-AppImage'.
+         - After downloading make the file executable by running the following command in the terminal (adjust the file path accordingly):<br />
+           `chmod +x "CrossModel-Core-*.AppImage"`
+         - You can now start CrossModel Core by double-clicking on the AppImage file.
+            > Running the AppImage requires FUSE to be installed (<https://github.com/AppImage/AppImageKit/wiki/FUSE>).

 ## Getting started